Resources for AppleScriptObjC

-Fifth Edition now out!
+Fifth Edition.
 This is the original AppleScriptObjC bible, completely revised for Mavericks and Xcode 5.
 In addition to documenting how to use AppleScriptObjC to develop applications with rich interfaces, this PDF book comes with more than 20 fully-editable and annotated example projects.
 Read more here.

 AppleScriptObjC Explorer 2

 AppleScriptObjC Explorer 2 works with versions of the OS from 10.6 to 10.8.
 It's the ideal AppleScriptObjC editor for those yet to upgrade or who have to support older versions of the OS, with code-completion based on the older underscore-based syntax.

 Myriad Helpers is a free collection of Objective-C files that simplify some of the coding involved in AppleScriptObjC in Xcode projects.
 Read more here.

 AppleScriptObjC has become much more accessible in Mavericks and Yosemite, but users of earlier systems don't need to miss out.
 ASObjC Runner is a background application that can be used to run AppleScriptObjC scripts.
 It also provides a host of vanilla scriptable commands that fill many of the holes in vanilla AppleScript.
 It runs on OS X 10.6 up to Mavericks, and it's free.
 Read more here.